Subjects

 At Key Stage 4, all pupils will study AQA Spanish at GCSE.
 Pupils will be trained to give well developed responses in both spoken and written situations, incorporating all varieties of present, past and future tenses.
 They will learn how to articulate their opinions as well as understanding and retorting to opinions of others.
 Pupils will cover a broad range of topics to give them an excellent knowledge vocabulary and grammar.

 The new specification features the main four skills (listening, speaking, reading and writing) count for 25% each of a pupil’s overall GCSE grade.
 All assessments will be completed towards the end of Year 11.
-The specification covers 3 distinct themes, all of which include sub-themes:
+The specification covers 3 distinct themes:

 “The quality of teaching, learning and assessment in MFL has improved.
 A much greater proportion of pupils study and are set to be successful in this subject.”